 When you study how to play jazz, picking apart pieces of jazz language from your favorite players help you understand how they construct such beautiful melodic phrases and how you can too.

 Learning jazz language is largely the key to improvising because it connects harmony, melody, rhythm, sound, articulation, and more, within the context of jazz standard.
 You couldn’t ask for a better learning tool or model of how to improvise over any chord progression.

 But before you start acquiring jazz language for all the jazz chords and chord progressions, simply start to think of jazz as a language and how extracting pieces of language from your favorite jazz musicians gives you solutions to all your musical problems.

-Top Jazz Advice Lessons to start thinking about jazz language and why it’s so important to playing jazz:
+Top Lessons to start thinking about jazz language and why it’s so important in jazz improvisation:

 Step 13: Start acquiring jazz language & melodic techniques and applying them to the tunes you’re working on